open-gpdb/gpdb/gpdb-doc/markdown/install_guide/prep_os.html.md

 You should use NTP \(Network Time Protocol\) to synchronize the system clocks on all hosts that comprise your Greenplum Database system.
 See [www.ntp.org](http://www.ntp.org) for more information about NTP.

-NTP on the segment hosts should be configured to use the coordinator host as the primary time source, and the standby coordinator as the secondary time source.
-On the coordinator and standby coordinator hosts, configure NTP to point to your preferred time server.
+NTP on the segment hosts should be configured to use the master host as the primary time source, and the standby master as the secondary time source.
+On the master and standby master hosts, configure NTP to point to your preferred time server.

 ### <a id="ji162603"></a>To configure NTP

-1. On the coordinator host, log in as root and edit the `/etc/ntp.conf` file.
+1. On the master host, log in as root and edit the `/etc/ntp.conf` file.
 Set the `server` parameter to point to your data center's NTP time server.
 For example \(if `10.6.220.20` was the IP address of your data center's NTP server\):

     ```
     server 10.6.220.20
     ```

 2. On each segment host, log in as root and edit the `/etc/ntp.conf` file.
-Set the first `server` parameter to point to the coordinator host, and the second server parameter to point to the standby coordinator host.
+Set the first `server` parameter to point to the master host, and the second server parameter to point to the standby master host.
 For example:

     ```
     server mdw prefer
     server smdw
     ```

-3. On the standby coordinator host, log in as root and edit the `/etc/ntp.conf` file.
-Set the first `server` parameter to point to the primary coordinator host, and the second server parameter to point to your data center's NTP time server.
+3. On the standby master host, log in as root and edit the `/etc/ntp.conf` file.
+Set the first `server` parameter to point to the primary master host, and the second server parameter to point to your data center's NTP time server.
 For example:

     ```
     server mdw prefer
     server 10.6.220.20
     ```

-4. On the coordinator host, use the NTP daemon synchronize the system clocks on all Greenplum hosts.
+4. On the master host, use the NTP daemon synchronize the system clocks on all Greenplum hosts.
 For example, using [gpssh](../utility_guide/ref/gpssh.html):

     ```
     # gpssh -f hostfile_gpssh_allhosts -v -e 'ntpd'